leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### app.py

+This file is the MAIN file, the file connecting all the others, essential for the good working of our website.

 ### cheat_sheet.json

 An example of cheat_sheet that you can create

 ### debug.log

+A file containing the logs of the website.

 ### index.html

-there is currently nothing in, but will be used for github.
+There is currently nothing in, but will be used for github.

 ### main.sh

+This file is just a dev tool, don't care about it.

 ### requirement.txt